Career Timeline of Steve Bannon: Major Achievements and Milestones

 Fire and Fury: Inside the Trump White House

-February 2019: Bolsonaro's Son Joins Bannon's Organization
+February 2019: Eduardo Bolsonaro Joins Bannon's "The Movement"

-March 2019: Bannon Meets with Bolsonaros in Washington D.C.
+March 2019: Bannon Meets with Bolsonaros in Washington, D.C.

 In March 2019, Steve Bannon met with both Jair and Eduardo Bolsonaro in Washington, D.C.